 Individuals traveling on university business are expected to use transportation options that are necessary and reasonable.
 Non-local travel will usually consist of a combination of air and ground transportation.
 Ground transportation is likely to be required as more than one component of a trip (e.g., travel from home to the airport, travel from the airport to lodging, travel from the airport to home, etc.).
 When planning and requesting approval for university-related business travel, the traveler should consider all aspects of the total trip to achieve the most economical result.

 - For travel of 350 miles or less round trip, ground transportation by private car, bus, shuttle service, ride service, taxi, rental car or some combination of these is likely to be the most economical.
 The traveler may still fly to a location that is less than 350 miles round trip if it is more economical.

 - For travel in excess of 350 miles round trip, commercial air travel is generally the most economical and practical; however, other forms of travel such as bus, rail or ship, may be allowed in certain circumstances and should include an explanation and supporting documentation for why that option was selected.
 For more information about documentation and reimbursement for ground transportation beyond 350 miles round trip, see the Fare Comparisons section below.

-The university will not pay or reimburse the cost of transportation (such as private sedans, limousines, rideshare services or other car services) used to travel on, around or between campuses.
+The university will not pay or reimburse the cost of transportation (such as a private sedan, a limousine (limo), rideshare services, or other car services) used to travel on, around or between campuses.